Shop cheap

 What happens when business partners notice that a gift or promotional item is of inferior quality?
 Especially with textiles.

-A company gifted a high-quality cashmere scarf to a business partner, which was labelled „100% % Cashmere“.
+A company gifted a high-quality cashmere scarf to a business partner, which was labelled „100 % Cashmere“.
 Shortly after receiving it, the partner felt unwell and had the scarf tested in a laboratory.
-The result: no cashmere, but cheap acrylic, which could also pose health risks.
-The incident led to a loss of trust, additional costs, and an embarrassing situation for the giver.
-Particularly Asian manufacturers often use different names than the actual materials, leading to such problems.

 „Labels don’t just lie about the price: Cashmere was acrylic – and the damage is real.“

-Shopping cheaply may seem tempting in the short term, but the risks are real: inferior materials, health hazards, and loss of trust can cause long-term damage.
-Especially in the B2B sector, such mistakes affect business partners and brand image.
-Those who value quality, reliability, and professional advice make the right decision consciously.
-Saving at the expense of material or safety is not an investment – but an expensive mistake that you should avoid.
+Buying cheaply may seem tempting in the short term, but the risks are real: inferior materials, health hazards, and loss of trust can cause long-term damage.

 Are there cashmere scarves for 20 euros?

-Buying a real cashmere scarf for 20 euros is not possible.
-Cashmere is a high-quality natural material that is laboriously sourced, and the processing is time-consuming.
 A scarf at this price is usually not genuine cashmere, but often synthetic materials like acrylic or blended fabrics.

 Meanwhile, the term „cashmere feeling“ is also used for marketing, but it is acrylic.